 It is cherry blossom season in Japan.
 This signals the arrival of Spring and much more.
 April is the beginning of the new year, the end of a cold winter.
 It is the end of school year, girls can be seen in special kimonos at graduation ceremonies.
 They will soon leave home to begin careers.
 Rice is planted and there is a small window of nice weather between winter and the late April rains.

 No wonder much of the county heads out to a park to eat and drink under the trees and reflect on their hopes or time that has passed.
-Even before I enjoyed this in Japan I decided I should value time more and do things differently in my life.
+Before when visiting Japan one day it occurred to me I should value time more than possessions or job title and do things differently.

 Easier said than done!
-It feels very peculiar, stupid even, to go against the consensus that a designer kitchen and German car are a successful life.
-I am not convinced giving up my solid career wasn’t the ultimate stupid thing I have done in a life littered with foolishness.
+It feels very peculiar, stupid even, to go against the consensus that the designer kitchen and German car are a successful life.
+I am not convinced giving up my career in my prime wasn’t the ultimate stupid thing I have done in a life littered with foolishness.

-The cherry blossoms burst to life here then before you know it half of them have already fallen to the ground and soon are swept away by a gust of wind and forgotten.
+But cherry blossoms burst to life for a brief time then soon fall to the ground and are swept away by a gust of wind and forgotten.